 Amendment to the Convention and Annexes

-27. In line with Article 10.5 of the Convention, the Secretariat shall transmit all recommendations of the Committee relating to either the implementation of the Convention or proposals for the amendment of the Convention to the Depositary which shall notify the Contracting States.
+27. In line with Article 10.5 of the Convention, the Secretariat shall transmit all recommendations of the Committee relating to either the implementation of the

-Precious Metals Convention Compilations of Acts - 43 - PMC/W 1/2001 (Rev. 22)
+Precious Metals Convention Compilations of Acts - 45 - PMC/W 1/2001 (Rev. 23)